OtavioHenrique/otaviovaladares.com/_posts/2018-09-10-logic-programming-new-way-of-thinking.md

 ---
 layout: post
 title: "Logic Programming"
 subtitle: "Programming by other point of vie"
 date: 2018-08-12 13:10:00
 author: "Octos"
 header-img: "img/in-post/logic-programming/the-thinker.jpg"
 header-mask: 0.5
 catalog: true
 multilingual: true
 tags:
 - Programming Languages
 - Paradigm of Programming
 - Logic Programming
 - Prolog
-    - Theorical Content
+- Theory
 ---

 Let’s talk about logic programming, I think everybody who completed the college or study computer science by yourself (like me), already have heard about logic programming, what it’s exactly?
 When talking about programming we have a lot of paradigms of programming languages and logic is one of them, but unfortunately isn’t very popular, to be sincere prolog is most used by academia.
 But don’t worry learn logic programming can be good to expand your knowledge and see the things from other perspectives, understanding a new paradigm of programming is a new way of thinking.